-12.1 Article 12, in its entirety, does not apply to employees hired after February 1, 2013 as they do not accrue Sick Leave.
-Employees hired after February 1, 2013 should reference Article 13 of this agreement for their leave accruals.

-12.2 Employees receiving pay on the active payroll will accrue sick leave bi-weekly at the rate of four (4) hours per bi-weekly pay period.
+- 12.1 Article 12, in its entirety, does not apply to employees hired after February 1, 2013 as they do not accrue Sick Leave.
+Employees hired after February 1, 2013 should reference Article 13 of this agreement for their leave accruals. - 12.2 Employees receiving pay on the active payroll will accrue sick leave bi-weekly at the rate of four (4) hours per bi-weekly pay period.

 Employees may accrue up to a maximum of seven hundred twenty (720) hours of unused sick leave.
 For purposes of sell back to the County, sell back shall be at the employee's current regular rate of pay, for only the unused hours above the seven hundred twenty (720) hours accrued as of September 30th of each year.
-Said payment shall be in the first pay day in December.
+Said payment shall be in the first pay day in November.

-Employees retiring from Nassau County under the terms and conditions of the Florida Retirement System (FRS) shall take or be paid a lump sum for any unused accrued sick leave.
+Employees retiring from Nassau County under the terms and conditions of the Florida Retirement System (FRS) shall be paid a lump sum for any unused accrued sick leave.
 Employees laid off in accordance with Article 26.2 shall be paid a lump sum for any unused accrued sick leave.
 Employees who resign or are terminated for any reason other than retirement or layoff shall forfeit all accrued sick leave.

-12.3 Sick leave will be granted during a genuine illness of the employee, the serious illness of a member of his immediate family or when an unscheduled event arises which causes the employee to call in late to work.
+- 12.3 Sick leave will be granted during a genuine illness of the employee, the serious illness of a member of his immediate family or when an unscheduled event arises which causes the employee to call in late to work.
 All employees shall be required to furnish to the Public Employer such information as may be requested for the proper administration of this section.
-Uses of sick leave in any fiscal year shall not require a certificate from a medical doctor, unless the period of absence is in excess of three (3) consecutively assigned work days, in which case a doctor's certificate shall be required no later than the date the employee returns to work.
-Employees shall provide the doctor's certificate to the Department Head before or immediately after clocking in.
-Employees providing a doctor's certificate who also have sick leave to cover the absence, shall not be subject to discipline.
-The certificate shall state any work restrictions due to their illness/injury.

-12.4 All employees, when required by the Public Employer, will notify their supervisor or his designee reasonably in advance of their scheduled reporting time on the first day of their intended absence due to illness.
+Uses of sick leave in any fiscal year shall not require a certificate from a medical doctor, unless the period of absence is for four (4) or more consecutively assigned workdays, in which case a doctor's certificate shall be required no later than the date the employee returns to work.
+Employees shall provide the doctor's certificate to the Department Head before clocking in.
+Employees not providing a doctor's certificate will not be able to clock in to work until one is provided.
+Employees who have sick leave or annual leave, in accordance with 11.5 to cover the absence, shall not be subject to discipline.
+The certificate shall state any work restrictions due to their illness/injury. - 12.4 All employees, when required by the Public Employer, will notify their supervisor or his designee reasonably in advance of their scheduled reporting time on the first day of their intended absence due to illness.
 The employee will furnish adequate explanation of his illness to Human Resources, when requested, to determine that such sick leave should be allowed.
 Absences under sick leave conditions will be subject to investigation by the appropriate supervisor.
 The Public Employer has the right to require any employee to undergo a medical examination by an assigned medical doctor at any time to ascertain whether or not the employee is physically and mentally capable of performing any and all duties required of his classification.
 This examination will be conducted on Public Employer time and at Public Employer expense.